dipdup-io/dipdup/config-reference/indexes/operation.md

       - origination
 ```

-Note, that in case of origination DipDup will query operations where either source or originated contract address is equal to _contract1._
+Note that in the case of originations, DipDup will query operations where either source or originated contract address is equal to _contract1._

 ## Handlers